 Think about the amount of times you have simply stopped using something.
 It might’ve been because it was too expensive, because you no longer saw a need for it, or because you were simply too lazy to go out and buy it again.

 It’s common knowledge that there are a wide array of factors that come into play when deciding to make a purchase - or more importantly, when deciding not to make a purchase.
 To name a few:

 Cost doesn’t match value

 Poor user interface and user experience

 Bad product design

 What affects churn rate?

 A business’ churn rate is affected not only by the loss of customers, but also some other factors within the business.

-It’s important to understand that there are limitations to the conclusions you can draw from churn rate depending on the following factors:
+It’s important to understand that there are limitations to the conclusions you can draw from this metric depending on the following factors:

-Time frame: You might measure your churn rate every week, month, quarter, or year.
+Time frame: You might measure your churn every week, month, quarter, or year, known as monthly churn rates or annual churn rate.
 The time frame you choose to measure your churn rate within will affect the results.
-For example, the rate at which your customers churned throughout an entire year will be different than the rate at which they churned for that month.
+For example, the rate at which your customers churned throughout an entire year will be different than month churn.

 Customer segments: Some businesses like to segment their customer base before they calculate churn.
 This way, they can get a good look into which customer segment they need to focus on more.
 This can be done by separating the customers based on the qualities of their business, or depending on the solution they buy.